Sunday gas price update: Best and worst deals in Springfield - News Break

 Sunday gas price update: Best and worst deals in Springfield

+(SPRINGFIELD, MA) Gas prices vary across the Springfield area, with some registering significantly above the average.

-Depending on where you fill up, you could be losing as much as $0.34 per gallon, according to an analysis by GasBuddy on Sunday.
+If you choose the most expensive station in the area, you could be paying as much as an extra $0.34 per gallon, according to an analysis by GasBuddy Sunday.

-As of Sunday, prices ranged from $3.05 per gallon to $3.39, with an average price of $3.29 for regular, according to GasBuddy’s survey of stations in the Springfield area.
+According to GasBuddy, the average price in the Springfield area was $2.86 per gallon - but stations varied widely, with prices from $2.69 to $3.03 per gallon for regular.

-As of Sunday, the most expensive gas in the Springfield area appeared to be at Love's Country Store, at 1100 Main St.
+As of Sunday, the most expensive gas in the Springfield area appeared to be at Shell, at 227 Shaker Rd.

 |Regular